baezortega/baezortega.github.io/_posts/2018-08-06-robust_regression.md

 The line inferred by the Bayesian model from the noisy data (blue) reveals only a moderate influence of the outliers when compared to the line inferred from the clean data (red).
 However, the effect of the outliers is much more severe in the line inferred by the `lm` function from the noisy data (orange).

 Just as conventional regression models, our Bayesian model can be used to estimate credible (or highest posterior density) intervals for the mean response (that is, intervals summarising the distribution of the regression line), and prediction intervals, by using the model's predictive posterior distributions.
-More specifically, the credible intervals are obtained by drawing MCMC samples of the mean response (`mu_cred = alpha + beta * x_cred`) at regularly spaced points along the *x*-axis (`x_cred`), while the prediction intervals are obtained by first drawing samples of the mean response (`mu_pred`) at particular *x* values of interest (`x_pred`), and then, for each of these samples, drawing a random *y* value (`y_pred`) from a *t*-distribution with location `mu_pred` (see the model code above).
+More specifically, the credible intervals are obtained by drawing MCMC samples of the mean response (`mu_cred = alpha + beta * x_cred`) at regularly spaced points along the *x*-axis (`x_cred`), while the prediction intervals are obtained by first drawing samples of the mean response (`mu_pred`) at particular *x*-values of interest (`x_pred`), and then, for each of these samples, drawing a random *y*-value (`y_pred`) from a *t*-distribution with location `mu_pred` (see the model code above).
 The credible and prediction intervals reflect the distributions of `mu_cred` and `y_pred`, respectively.

-That said, the truth is that getting prediction intervals from our model is as simple as using `x_cred` to specify a sequence of values spanning the range of the *x* values in the data.
-We'll also take the opportunity to obtain prediction intervals for a couple of arbitrary *x* values.
+That said, the truth is that getting prediction intervals from our model is as simple as using `x_cred` to specify a sequence of values spanning the range of the *x*-values in the data.
+We'll also take the opportunity to obtain prediction intervals for a couple of arbitrary *x*-values.

 ``` r
 # Define a sequence of x values for the credible intervals